syncfusion-content/winui-docs/winui/Ribbon/Simplified-Layout.md

 # Simplified Layout in WinUI Ribbon Control

 The Syncfusion Ribbon provides a compact and simplified layout by arranging the most-used commands in a single line, occupying less space.
-We can also quickly navigate to other commonly used commands in the overflow menu, and switch to normal mode using the built-in toggle button.
+Quickly navigate to other commonly used commands in the overflow menu, and then switch to normal mode using the built-in toggle button.
 This section explains in detail about the simplified layout.

 ## Enabling simplified layout

 The `LayoutModeOptions` enumeration property provides an option to enable Simplified layout in Ribbon control.
-The `LayoutModeOptions` is of flag enumeration type that contains the following values.
+The `LayoutModeOptions` is of flag enumeration type that contains the following values:

 * Normal - The Ribbon items are arranged in the standard layout.
 * Simplified - The Ribbon items are arranged in the single line layout.